-Seasonal allergies can be a very difficult thing to deal with for anyone.
+Seasonal allergies can be a tricky thing to deal with for anyone.
 There is a lot of misinformation about what causes seasonal allergies and how to manage them.

 My son has some pretty heavy allergy season symptoms.
-I would like to share with you what I have found to be fact or fiction when it comes to seasonal allergies.
+I want to share with you what I have found to be fact or fiction regarding seasonal allergies.

 Here are some facts about allergy season symptoms.